 Elective course options

 *Students can combine classes from different tracks, assuming they meet any necessary prerequisites and spaces are available.
 Course choices for modules 1 and 2 CANNOT be changed once selected prior to arrival.
-After arrival students will have until the first day of each module to change a course for modules 3-5 if they wish.
-Prior to making any course changes, students need to consult with coordinators and the professor.
 Any course must have a minimum enrollment of 8 students or it will be cancelled.
 Please note if a student from the Evolution or Politics track wishes to participate in a Marine Ecology course, an additional materials fee applies.
 Please note courses are subject to change.

 Studying and living in San Cristobal